Mobee-App/documentation/docs/documentation-api/mobee-installation-guide/Installation-guide.md

 ---

 Congratulations!
-You've successfully set up and are using the Mobee App tool seamlessly with your Salesforce org and mobile device.
+You've successfully set up and are now using the Mobee App tool with your Salesforce org and mobile device.